CarelessInternet/NodeBot/README.md

 - token (discord bot token)
 - spotifyClientID
 - spotifyClientSecret
-- memerToken (for memer commmand)
+- memerToken (for memer commmand, from the memer-api module)
-- weatherAPIKey
+- weatherAPIKey (from weatherapi.com)
 - trackerGGAPIKey (for csgo stats)
 - topGGToken (server and shard count, <b>only for NodeBot production</b>)